rnag/wystia/README.rst

 Getting Started
 ---------------

-Please see the `Quickstart`_ section in the docs to quickly get up and running with the Wistia API wrapper library.

-There's also an `examples/`_ directory in the project page on GitHub with sample scripts that can be run as needed.

-That said, using the methods on the API classes assume your Wistia API token has previously been configured, for example via the environment.
+Using the methods on the API classes assume your Wistia API token has previously been configured, for example via the environment.
 The API token will then be used globally by all the API classes when making requests to the Wistia API.